 Want to own your commercial property but don’t have the money to put towards a down payment?
-Or perhaps you want to own your space, but you don’t want to tie up your cash in a single asset?
-Or, maybe you want to take control of your real estate but don’t yet qualify for a loan because you haven’t been in business for over 2 years?
+Or perhaps you want to own your space, but you just don’t want to tie up your cash in a single asset?
+Or maybe you just don’t have the time or resources to see through a complex real estate transaction.

 But how do you get from start to finish?
-Below, we’ve outlined a step-by-step guide to withco’s lease-to-own model, from qualifying for partnership to purchasing your property.
+Below, we’ve outlined a step-by-step guide to withco’s lease-to-own partnership, from determining eligibility to purchasing your property.

 First, we make sure your business is qualified for a withco partnership and determine what you can afford.
 At withco, we are looking to work with businesses who demonstrate financial success and are ready for property ownership.

 We’ll also want to understand your real estate goals.
 Our lease-to-own model works for the following scenarios:

 Stay: You love your current property and want to stay there long-term.
 We can help you secure the real estate you currently occupy as long as it fits within your budget.

 Move/Expand: Looking for something new?
 Whether you are relocating or expanding to more locations, we will gladly help you search for the perfect property for your business based on affordability and your property wish list.
 We’re happy to connect you with our network of trusted brokers, or you are welcome to use your own.